brkarcher/brkarcher.github.io/yams.md

 But!
 It's someone else's setting.
 I can't do creative stuff in it with a potential commercial audience.

-And there are a few things that drive me a little bit crazy about Battletech.
+And there are a few things that drive me a little bit crazy about BattleTech.
 Remember how I enjoy the high-verisimilitude military aspects of the setting?
-Well, Battletech isn't always about that.
-And that's not a *flaw* in Battletech.
-Battletech is great and worthy of its long tenure as a creative font!
+Well, BattleTech isn't always about that.
+And that's not a *flaw* in BattleTech.
+BattleTech is great and worthy of its long tenure as a creative font!
 It's just that the setting, often, does not cater to my fixations.
 Here's how:

 #### Guns?

-Battletech makes some compromises in the name of having a nice, balanced tabletop game, and as a result some of the *stuff* is a bit nonsensical.
+BattleTech makes some compromises in the name of having a nice, balanced tabletop game, and as a result some of the *stuff* is a bit nonsensical.
 This is, of course, okay!
 In principle, anyway.
 But it can undermine the milsim feel.

 One of the bigger head-scratchers is the nature of mech weaponry.
 The ballistic weapons in the game have pathetically short ranges compared to real-life 21st century counterparts.
 In the _Battletech_ video game from 2018 an AC/2 autocannon has an effective range of 720m.
 Meanwhile, the [main armament on US-manufactured battle tanks right now](https://en.wikipedia.org/wiki/Rheinmetall_Rh-120) has an effective firing range out to four kilometers, and past that with specialty ammunition.
 Military science is difficult to research on the internet, but some rooting around indicates to me that Gulf War tank engagements between the U.S. Army and the Iraqi Republican Guard tended to unfold at ranges around 2 and 3 kilometers.